1. Introduction to thermal expansion and creep in metals

 Figure 2: Axially constrained rail deformed due to thermal expansion.

-Thermo-structural analysis is carried out to evaluate the influence of the thermal load on the deformations and, consequently, on the stresses.
-Using the finite element method, there are two ways of considering this interaction: weak and strong thermo-structural coupling.
-Weak coupling consists of carrying out a thermal analysis to determine the temperature field and using this data as input into the structural model, without changing one parameter influencing the other.
-Strong coupling, on the other hand, solves the equations concurrently, taking into account the interaction between the solutions (see an example of coupling between phenomena in the FSI article).
+Thermal-structural analysis is performed to evaluate the influence of thermal load on deformations and, consequently, on stresses.
+In the context of analysis using the finite element method, there are two ways to consider this interaction: weak and strong thermal-structural coupling.
+In this sense, weak coupling consists of performing a thermal analysis to determine the temperature field and using this data as input in the structural model, without the change in one parameter influencing the other.
+In turn, strong coupling solves the equations concurrently, considering the interaction between the solutions (see an example of coupling between phenomena in the FSI article).

 The most common way of carrying out thermo-structural analysis is by means of weak coupling, as it has lower computational costs and minimal differences for most engineering problems.

 In addition to the stresses generated by thermal expansion reactions, there are other important effects to consider during design.
-This article will look at the concepts of creep, the ways of considering this effect in structural strength and a case study that illustrates the importance of considering creep in the structural safety of a chimney.
+Based on this, this article will discuss the concepts of creep, ways to consider this effect on structural strength, and a case study that illustrates the importance of considering creep in the structural safety of a chimney.

-Creep in metals is a phenomenon that occurs when a material is subjected to constant stress and continues to deform over time.
-Imagine a bi-supported beam supporting the weight of an engine.
-If the beam is at room temperature (20°C to 40°C), it will deform when the motor is placed on it and then remain static with constant deformation.
-If this same beam is subjected to a temperature of 500°C, depending on the level of stress it will continue to deform and may collapse.
+Metal creep is a phenomenon that occurs when a material is subjected to constant stress and continues to deform over time.
+For example, imagine a double-supported beam that supports the weight of an engine.
+If the beam is at room temperature (20°C to 40°C), it will deform when the engine is placed on it and then remain static with constant deformation.
+However, if that same beam is subjected to a temperature of 500°C, depending on the level of stress, it will continue to deform and may collapse.

-Creep occurs more quickly at high temperatures, such as in aircraft engines or turbines, where the metal parts are under intense heat and stress simultaneously.
+In addition, creep occurs more quickly at high temperatures, such as in aircraft engines or turbines, where metal parts are simultaneously subjected to intense heat and stress.
 Over time, this deformation can affect the integrity of the material, a factor that must be taken into account during design.

-The phenomenon is characterized by three stages: the first is transient, in which the structure deforms due to external loads and partly due to the creep effect; the second is a stationary and constant deformation; finally, the third stage is unstable and can culminate in the rupture of the material.
-Figure 3 shows the typical scheme for creep tests and the three phases explained.
+Thus, the phenomenon is characterized by three stages: the first is transient, in which the structure deforms due to external loads and partly due to the creep effect; the second is a steady and constant deformation; finally, the third stage is unstable and may culminate in material failure.
+Figure 3 shows the typical setup for creep tests and the three phases explained above.

 Figure 3: Diagram of a typical creep test, illustrating the three stages of deformation observed in the specimen.
 SOURCE: Adapted from Dowling - 2013.

-"Creep deformation in metallic materials becomes significant at temperatures above the range of 30 to 60% of the material's melting temperature" - Dowling - 2013.
-Creep analysis can be considered in different ways.
-The most simplified approach used for designing structures subjected to fire is to reduce the modulus of elasticity and the resistant stress as a function of the acting temperature.
-This approach, however, is not capable of predicting the amount of plastic deformation due to creep of the material as a function of exposure time.
-For this, there are empirical methods that consider the acting stresses and time by means of equations that define the material's resistance as a function of time, as well as rheological models that study the material's micromechanics.
-Figure 4 shows the modulus of elasticity and yield stress curves as a function of temperature, which are commonly used in the simplified evaluation.
+"Creep deformation in metallic materials becomes significant at temperatures above the range of 30 to 60% of the material's melting temperature"– Dowling – 2013.
+Creep analyses can be considered in different ways.
+The most simplified approach used for structural designs subjected to fire is the reduction of the modulus of elasticity and yield strength as a function of the acting temperature.
+However, this approach is not capable of predicting the amount of plastic deformation due to creep of the material as a function of exposure time.
+For this purpose, there are empirical methods that consider the acting stresses and time through equations that define the strength of the material as a function of time, as well as rheological models that study the micromechanics of the material.
+Figure 4 shows the curves of modulus of elasticity and yield stress as a function of temperature, commonly used in simplified evaluation.

-Metal chimneys are subjected to high temperatures from contact with the gases coming out of the furnaces.
-In general, refractories and insulators are used to reduce the temperature acting on the side and maintain the integrity of the equipment.
-However, there are processes in which the use of refractory is not recommended due to the difficulty of maintenance, the risk of detachment, contamination of the metal produced and even accidents.
-Therefore, some chimneys are built with the side in direct contact with the gas.
+Metal chimneys are subjected to high temperatures from contact with the gases emitted by furnaces.
+Refractories and insulators are normally used to reduce the temperature acting on the side and maintain the integrity of the equipment.
+However, there are processes in which the use of refractories is not recommended due to difficulties in maintenance, risk of detachment, contamination of the metal produced, and even accidents.
+Therefore, some chimneys are built with the inner wall in direct contact with the gas.

-In a recent study carried out by Kot Engenharia, a set of metal chimneys compromised by excessive deformation of the entire side was analyzed.
-In order to assess the causes of the failures and propose solutions, the work was divided into four stages:
+In a recent study conducted by Kot Engenharia, a set of metal chimneys compromised by excessive deformation along their entire length was analyzed.
+Thus, in order to assess the causes of the failures and propose solutions, the work was divided into four stages:

 During the inspection, deformations were observed throughout the base of the side.
 To contain the advance of the deformations, a secondary support tower had already been installed to bypass the compressive loading in the area.
 Figure 5 shows the deformed structure and the shoring tower installed.